 Joanne is the founding President of the WAWFL.
 As there were no league here in WA, Joanne decided to start her own playing for Innaloo first while President, then after a break for a couple of years came back and played for Vic Park, who changed their name to Belmont.
 There was an enormous amount of thought that went into the rules by meeting with WAFL, FDT, umpires and the girls playing.
 A group of girls formed a committee similar that of today.
 There were many meetings to discuss different ways to continually promote ourselves, to get enough players to fill teams.
 There was a fair bit of sexism about the whole idea of women playing football.
 Joanne has had football players (on film) training at the same oval saying that we should stick to cheerleading.
 There was no junior component at this stage as Jo’s focus was to build the membership of the league to a safe level before attempting to expand the competition to juniors and interstate.
 A junior competition has always been in her sight.
 Joanne’s initial work has developed into a growing league that it is today.
 Joanne was honoured with her Life Membership in 1997.

 Cath Boyce - Rookie of the Year (League)

 Cath started playing in 1989 and finished in 1999.
-She was the Comp coordinatorfrom 91 and 92, secretary from 93-97, president from 98-99 for the WAWFL.
+She was the Competition Coordinator from 91 and 92, secretary from 93-97, president from 98-99 for the WAWFL.
 Cath currently holds the record for most games for Melville - over 150.
 She also held together Melville/Murdoch in 1993 and did the hard yards for the club back then.
-Cath is the first Life member of the WAWFL, being inducted in 1994.
+Cath is the first Life Member of the WAWFL, being inducted in 1994.